 "That's a shame," he replied.
 "My Piaf is a musical tribute."

-"Oh, sorry."
-I was crestfallen, but not for long.
+"Oh, sorry," I answered, feeling crestfallen, but not for long.

-Bless him, Roy found roles for me in his play as Robert, an Australian soldier, and Jacques, one of Piaf's husbands.
-And he covered for my singing voice by burying me deep in the chorus line.
+Bless him, Roy found roles for me in his play, fittingly as Robert, an Australian soldier during WWII, and Jacques, Piaf's first husband.
+And he covered my "not very well" singing voice by burying me deep in the chorus line.

 "Yes!"
-I gushed, feeling so high and happy from the dopamine hit of the applause and bow that I promised myself it would not be my last.
+I gushed, feeling so high and happy from the dopamine hit of the bow and applause that I promised myself it wouldn't be my last.

 Brighton Little Theatre

 Read for a part in Our Country's Good (by Timberlake Wertenbaker) at the Little Theatre.
 Saw several of my fellow actors from Piaf.
-Felt I read well, but given the talent of others auditioning, I won't be surprised if I'm overlooked.
+Felt I performed well, but given the talent of others auditioning, won't be surprised if I'm overlooked.

-I didn't get a part in Our Country's Good, but my audition was deemed good enough to join the Little Theatre.
-And this led to regular auditions for other plays.
+I didn't get a part in Our Country's Good.
+But my audition was judged good enough to be invited to join the Little Theatre, leading to regular auditions for other plays.
 Like my writing back then, however, I soon learned actors must steel themselves for rejection.

 Little Theatre Debut

-Bless him once more, Roy gave me my Little Theatre debut as Tony, The Cop, in Small Craft Warnings by Tennessee Williams in March 1992.
-I only had three lines in the second act, but I was back on stage.
-And bowing with the cast at the end of the play, I got my dopamine hit again.
+Bless him once more, Roy gave me my Little Theatre debut in March 1992 as Tony, The Cop, in his production of Small Craft Warnings by Tennessee Williams.
+I only had three lines in the second act.
+But I was back on stage, bowing with the cast at the end of the play and getting my dopamine hit again.

-In the first act, An Englishman Abroad, I played, Tolya, the Russian toy boy of Anthony Burgess, at his Moscow flat meeting with Coral Browne.
-And in the second, A Question of Attribution, I was the cockney assistant, Colin, helping Sir Anthony Blunt hang paintings at Buckingham Palace when HMQ unexpectedly enters the room.
+In the first act, An Englishman Abroad, I played Tolya, the Russian toy boy of Anthony Burgess, at his Moscow flat meeting with the Australian stage and screen actress Coral Browne.
+And in the second, A Question of Attribution, I was a cockney assistant, Colin, helping Sir Anthony Blunt hang paintings at Buckingham Palace when HMQ unexpectedly enters the room.

-I still have my yellowed copy of the Single Spies script (Faber and Faber 1989).
-And inside are the handwritten notes from the director to help me with my cockney rhyming slang for Colin and my scribbles against my Russian lines in the script to help me with Tolya.
+I still have my copy of the Single Spies script (Faber and Faber 1989).
+Inside its yellowing pages are the handwritten notes from the director to aid my cockney rhyming slang for Colin and my scribbles against the Russian dialogue in the script to help me master Tolya.

 Rosencrantz and Guildenstern Are Dead

 Although I didn't realise it then, I performed in my last play at the Brighton Little Theatre in November 1992, Rosencrantz and Guildenstern Are Dead by Tom Stoppard.
-Bearded in Elizabethan breeches, I juggled three roles as a Tragedian, Courtier and Soldier, juggled three balls and simulated a sex scene (not while juggling!).
+Bearded in Elizabethan breeches, I juggled three roles as a Tragedian, Courtier and Soldier, juggled three balls and simulated a sex scene (only once and not while juggling!).

-During my brief time with the Little Theatre, I often dreamed I was on stage and hadn't learned my lines.
-"Improvise," a fellow actor would hiss at me in my dream.
 I also had these dreams during the rehearsals and run of Rosencrantz and Guildenstern Are Dead.
-And yet, my parts (including the sex scene) were mime — I had no lines!
+And yet, my parts (including the sex scene) were mime — I had no lines to learn and speak!